Li Guangdi

-Li Guangdi (李光地 (Lí Kong-tē); 1642–1718), also known by his courtesy name Jinqing (晉卿 (Chìn-kheng)) and sobriquet Hou'an (厚庵 (Hō͘-am)), was a Chinese neo-Confucianist court official during the reign of the Kangxi Emperor of the Qing dynasty.
+Li Guangdi (李光地 (Lí Kong-tē); 1642–1718), also known by his courtesy name Jinqing (晉卿 (Chìn-kheng)) and sobriquet Hou'an (厚庵 (Hō͘-am)), was a Chinese neo-Confucianist and court official.

 Biography

-Li was a native of An-khoe County, Fujian Province.
+Li was a native of Hutouzhen An-khoe County, Fujian Province.
 In 1670, he was promoted to the rank of jinshi and moved to Beijing, leaving his brother Li Guangpo behind to look after his family.
-Li's career prospects improved when the Emperor pacified Fujian and acted on Li's suggestion to defeat Wu Sangui.
-He also helped defeat Geng Jingzhong, persuading his friend Chen Menglei to work as a spy in Geng's camp.
+Li's career prospects improved after Fujian was captured by the enemy.
+He also partially helped defeat Cantonese rebels in Guangdong, persuading his friend Chen Menglei to work as a spy in Geng's camp.
 Later in life, he was responsible for planning Shi Lang's conquest of Taiwan.
 During the course of his life, Li held various court positions, including Chancellor of the Hanlin Academy, Governor of Zhili and Grand Secretary, and positions on the Board of War, Board of Civil Service and the Board of Public Works.